-Iowa Democrats begin caucus meetings, kicking off search for Trump election challenger
+Iowa Democrats conduct caucus meetings, kicking off search for Trump 2020 challenger

 Biden touted his experience after decades in elected office, most notably a track record of achieving progressive goals through bipartisan relationships with lawmakers.

 “He is scared to death to run against me, and he has good reason to be concerned,” Biden said of Trump during a rally in Muscatine, Iowa.
-Accompanied by his wife Jill, Biden greeted supporters and said he was “feeling good” as he delivered pizza to volunteers at a field office in Des Moines on Monday.
+Accompanied by his wife, Jill, Biden greeted supporters and said he was “feeling good” as he delivered pizza to volunteers at a field office in Des Moines on Monday.

 Sanders has shrugged off a barrage of attacks from rivals who warn the self-identified democratic socialist would doom the party to defeat against Trump, pointing to polls that show him beating the president.

-Warren, who has been slipping in polls, portrayed herself as the candidate who could bring the party together.
-She also made explicit appeals to women voters.
+Warren, who has been slipping in polls, made explicit appeals to women voters.

 Buttigieg promised to usher in a new era of optimism in politics and cast himself as an outsider who has not taken part in Washington’s gridlock and is attracting bipartisan support.